docker/docs/ee/ucp/interlock/deploy/index.md

 ---

 # Deploying basic layer 7 routing and Interlock
-This topic covers deploying a layer 7 routing solution for UCP into a Docker Swarm.
+This topic covers deploying a layer 7 routing solution, also known as HTTP routing mesh, for UCP into a Docker Swarm.
 Layer 7 routing is also referred to as HTTP routing mesh.

 1. Prerequisites
 2. Enable layer 7 routing